Investigator(s): Matt Goins

 Surrender of pets and breakdown of the human-animal bond is an area of research that has previously focused on common domestic pets.
 With regard to exotic pets, there has been no research previously conducted in the Republic of Ireland on the topic, however the number of calls to the RSPCA cruelty line has markedly increased in recently years.

-Characterising the abandonment and relinquishment of exotic pets in Ireland by:
+This case study sought to characterise the abandonment and surrender of exotic pets in Ireland by: